AdobeDocs/primetime.fr-FR/help/programming/tvsdk-1.4-for-desktop-hls/drm-content-security/r-psdk-dhls-1.4-drm-interface.md

 <!--<a id="section_F58941D68EB94A5EBD1C7454D2A1B17A"></a>-->

-Pour plus d’informations sur DRM, voir la documentation d’Adobe Primetime DRM.
+Pour plus d’informations sur DRM, consultez la documentation Adobe Primetime DRM.